|

 Female

-gorillas learn to crawl at about 2 months and can walk before
+Baby gorillas learn to crawl at about 2 months and can

-they are 9 months old.
-They can grasp their mother's fur
+walk before they are 9 months old.
+They can grasp their

 Baby

-2 1/2 years of life.
-When they are weaned, gorillas begin
+first 2 1/2 years of life.
+When they are weaned, gorillas

-to build their own sleeping nests out of vegetation (and
+begin to build their own sleeping nests out of vegetation

-not use their mother's nest anymore).
-Young gorillas stay
+(and not use their mother's nest anymore).
+Young gorillas

-with their mother for 3-4 years.
-Adult male gorillas (silverbacks)
+stay with their mother for 3-4 years.
+Adult male gorillas

 Gorillas

-Females are pregnant for about 8 to 9.5 months and have
+old.
+Females are pregnant for about 8 to 9.5 months

-about 3 babies in their lifetime.
-Newborn gorillas weigh
+and have about 3 babies in their lifetime.
+Newborn gorillas

 |